NHOrus/srwq-compilation/episode-04.md

 Katina was in the ELF before she transferred out to TLI.
 There is still a lot of local support in parts of Europe for the ELF, but the vast majority of their forces are either dead or were part of the SM forces that just got decimated.

 You have no idea if anyone made it.
 About 90% of SM forces made it into the portal before it turned red.
 Then about a third of them were vomited back out, mostly in pieces.
-You're not even slightly qualified to guess what could have happened to the other 60%, and neither is anyone else here.
+You're not even slightly qualified to guess what could have happened to the other 60%, and neither is anyone else here. [^2]

 Japan is practically a fortress for the EFA, its the base of Project SRX, and the security over that is obscene: It's better protected than the EFA government.
 ```
 ---

 Kai twitches his mustache.
-"I was sort of being completest there, I don't actually know of any groups in the are-"[^2]
+"I was sort of being completest there, I don't actually know of any groups in the are-"

 "ELF Brasilia branch, deep cover money laundering and hiding of equipment and personnel.
 Previously used for smuggling people and materials via Africa, before the EFA occupied the DC's underground base near Dakar."